How to Treat Acne When You Have Sensitive Skin, According to a DermatologistAugust 29, 2022

 Don’t Forget to Moisturize

-While your first instinct may be to dry out your skin to reduce acne, this will just make your sensitivities worse.
+While your first instinct may be to dry out your skin to reduce acne, this can make your sensitivities worse.
 Instead, Dr. Kaminer suggests adding a “light and well-formulated moisturizer” to your routine.
-“I like to recommend formulas that have some glycolic acid in them,” he adds.
 He also suggests products that are non-comedogenic and oil-free to avoid any additional breakouts.
+Keep reading for our product recommendations.

 Our Favorite Acne Products for Sensitive Skin